Chapter 6: Management Practices

 🎯 Chapter Summary

-The six core management practices provide the operational foundation that makes the SysOps Framework effective.
+The twelve core management practices provide the operational foundation that makes the SysOps Framework effective.
 Unlike generic IT management approaches, these practices are specifically designed for the interrupt-driven, high-availability world of operations teams.

 Success with the SysOps Framework depends on implementing these practices consistently and improving them continuously.
 They work together to create a comprehensive operational capability that supports all three operational cycles while building team resilience and capability.